AustinSteil/generate-files-model/src/fields/vars.json.README.md

 1. Remove the entry from `vars.json`
 2. Remove the form field from `index.html`
-3. Remove the placeholder from your Word template
+3. Remove the placeholder from your PDF template generators

 The storage system will automatically stop collecting/saving that field.